xrdocs/telemetry/_blogs/2017-06-21-building-a-ciscolive-demo-with-telemetry-and-kafka.md

 </div>

 ## The Easiest Part
-Since I haven't installed Kafka before, I thought it might be hard.
+Since I haven't installed Kafka before, I was concerned that it might be the long pole in my demo prep.
 But it couldn't have been easier.
 I followed the first two steps in the [Apache Kafka Quickstart](https://kafka.apache.org/quickstart) guide.
 Boom.
 Done.
 Didn't even have to alter the default properties files for Kafka and Zookeeper.

 ## A Quick Python Script
 With Kafka, Zookeeper and Pipeline running and the router streaming MDT, all I lacked was a little Python code to subscribe to the telemetry topic on Kafka and listen for updates.
-With the (kafka-python client)[https://pypi.python.org/pypi/kafka-python], there wasn't much to it.
+With the [kafka-python client](https://pypi.python.org/pypi/kafka-python), there wasn't much to it.
 Here are a few lines of code I used to test it out:

 ```
 from kafka import KafkaConsumer